silvery107/rl-mpc-locomotion/README.md

     ```

 ## Quick Start
-1. Play the MPC controller with Aliengo
+1. Play the MPC controller with Aliengo:
     ```bash
     python RL_MPC_Locomotion --robot=Aliengo
     ```
     Note that by default you need to plug in your xbox-like gamepad to control it.

-2. Train a new policy
+2. Train a new policy:
     ```bash
     python train.py task=Aliengo headless=False
     ```
     Press the `v` key to disable viewer updates, and press again to resume.
-Set `headless=True` to train without rendering
+    Set `headless=True` to train without rendering.

-3. Load a trained checkpoint
+3. Load a trained checkpoint:
     ```bash
     python train.py task=Aliengo checkpoint=runs/Aliengo/nn/Aliengo.pth test=True num_envs=4
     ```